RivuletStudio/rivuletpy/README.md

 Rivuletpy is a Python3 toolkit for automatically reconstructing single neuron models from 3D microscopic image stacks.
 It is actively maintained by the RivuletStudio @ University of Sydney, AU.

-The `rtrace` command is powered by the latest neuron tracing algorithm Rivulet2 (Preprint hosted on BioArxiv) Automated 3D Neuron Tracing with Precise Branch Erasing and Confidence Controlled Back-Tracking Siqi Liu, Donghao Zhang, Yang Song, Hanchuan Peng, Weidong Cai bioRxiv 109892; doi: https://doi.org/10.1101/109892
+The `rtrace` command is powered by the latest neuron tracing algorithm Rivulet2 (Preprint hosted on BioArxiv):

+Automated 3D Neuron Tracing with Precise Branch Erasing and Confidence Controlled Back-Tracking Siqi Liu, Donghao Zhang, Yang Song, Hanchuan Peng, Weidong Cai bioRxiv 109892; doi: https://doi.org/10.1101/109892